safer-ai/SaferAI-Website/README.md

-# Countergen website
+# CounterGen website

-This repo contains the website that presents Countergen and provide a web interface for it.
+This repo contains the website that presents CounterGen and provide a web interface for it.

 ## Dev instructions